tanjeffreyz/deep-residual-learning/README.md

 Pad the original input's channels by concatenating extra zero-valued feature maps.
 Match the new, smaller feature map size by pooling using a 1x1 kernel with stride 2.

-[1] argued that Option A performed slightly worse than Option B because "the zero-padded dimensions in A indeed have no residual learning".

 ### Option B: Linear Projections